cwendorf/Sourcebook/index.md

 - Instructions and screenshots that show how to enter data in the software packages
 - Instructions and screenshots that show how to navigate and analyze the data in the software packages
-- Annotation that shows the link between simple formulas and the software packages' output
+- Annotations that show the link between simple formulas and the software packages' output

 <p align="center"><kbd><img src="assets/images/AnnotatedOutput.jpg"></kbd></p>